 “You idiot, don’t—” came Gabrielle’s shout that drew him out of his daze.

 The atmosphere changed instantaneously.
 The surrounding peacekeepers went for their conductors as the boy and the girl screeched and were pulled away.
 It was a heart-wrenching sound.
 But it was good that they were running away, he thought.
-Because in that moment, as the last pieces of the suppression cuffs fell away from his wrists, he reached a singularity.
-A sense of clarity.
+Because in that moment, as the last pieces of the suppression cuffs fell away from his wrists, he reached a sense of clarity.
+A singularity.

 “Francis!” came a cry of alarm.
 It was Cadence, standing only half a meter away from him behind a wall of peacekeepers.
 Her eyes were wide, her hands raised.
 “Don’t freak out on me.”